-The Institute for Global Studies’ highest priority is the health, safety and security of you, our students.
+The Center for Global Programs & Services’ (CGPS) highest priority is the health, safety and security of our students.
 Our staff is experienced in handling international crises, and we continue to maintain standard best practices as we monitor the status of current and future programs.

 Below are a few ways to ensure your physical and emotional health abroad.

 See a doctor to assess your health, to take care of any controllable medical conditions, to update vaccinations and to obtain needed prescriptions.
 When possible, obtain enough medication to last the entire program.